n8layer/n8n-nodes-unifi/README.md

-# n8n-nodes-zorus
+# n8n-nodes-unifi

 This is an n8n community node.
-It lets you use Zorus in your n8n workflows.
+It lets you use Unifi in your n8n workflows.

-Zorus is a comprehensive endpoint security and management platform that provides advanced threat protection, policy management, and endpoint control capabilities for organizations.
+Unifi is a comprehensive endpoint security and management platform that provides advanced threat protection, policy management, and endpoint control capabilities for organizations.

-This node provides comprehensive operations for managing customers, deployment tokens, endpoints, groups, policies, and unblock requests through the Zorus API.
+This node provides comprehensive operations for managing customers, deployment tokens, endpoints, groups, policies, and unblock requests through the Unifi API.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.